sendbird/sendbird-calls-directcall-quickstart-react-native/README.md

 ## Introduction

 This Sendbird Calls Quickstart for React-Native can be used to initialize, configure, and build voice and video calling functionality into your React-Native client app.
-In this repository, you will find the steps you need to take before implementing the Calls SDK into a project, as well as a sample app that contains the code for implementing voice and video calling features.
+In this readme, you will find the steps you need to take before implementing the Calls SDK into a project, as well as a sample app that contains the code for implementing voice and video calling features.

 ### More about Sendbird Calls for React-Native